Cheukting/django-knn-recommender/README.md

 - python manage.py prep_data --path <path_to_static_folder>

 Train and produce the `hashmap.p`, `movie_user_mat_sparse.p` for deployment.
-Put in the path you want them to be stored. (/webapp/recommender/static/model/)
+Put in the path you want them to be stored. (e.g. recommender/static/model/)

 ## Run the app